Tartan Table Runners Reviewed: 3 Top Picks for Winter

 Runner width and length are not afterthoughts.
 Measure your table before buying, not after.
 A 72-inch runner on a 96-inch table is short , it creates an awkward gap before the ends of the table rather than a clean visual anchor.
 Two runners staggered end-to-end solve the length problem, but double the cost and require that both runners coordinate in pattern weight and colorway.

 Width proportion matters equally.
 A narrow runner on a wide table reads as undersized.
 If your table is 42 inches wide or more, a 16-inch or 18-inch runner will carry better visual weight than a 14-inch standard width.
-Chilewich and some linen runners come in wider configurations , worth checking before defaulting to the most common size.
+Some linen runners come in wider configurations , worth checking before defaulting to the most common size.

 Honest Assessment of Your Care Tolerance

 A beautiful runner you’re afraid to use is a bad purchase.
-Linen wrinkles , that is a fact, not a complaint , and unless you’re committed to pressing it before every dinner, or embracing the intentionally relaxed aesthetic that Juliska designs toward, wrinkled linen on a holiday table can look like an oversight rather than a choice.
+Linen wrinkles , that is a fact, not a complaint , and unless you’re committed to pressing it before every dinner, or embracing the intentionally relaxed aesthetic of a stonewashed faux-linen runner, wrinkled linen on a holiday table can look like an oversight rather than a choice.

 Machine-washable, wrinkle-resistant runners eliminate that variable entirely.
 The Elrene tartan handles weekly use without special care.
-The Chilewich wipes clean between meals and goes in the machine when needed.
+The D’Moksha navy linen runner launders reliably in cold water and air-dries without losing its drape.
 Exploring the full table linens category with care requirements as a filter is a practical starting point , sort by washability first, then aesthetics.

 Coordinate With What You Already Own